CrowdEmotion/respondent-video-capture-kit/flash/README.md

     - `appToken` string: a random string bind to your user on CrowdEmotion system
     - `responseAtStart` boolean: you response id is generated before the start of video stimuli
     - `respondentName` string: save a string data before the start of video session
-    - `respondentCustomDataString` javascript object: save a js object as string before the start of video session
+    - `respondentCustomDataString` Javascript object: save a js object as string before the start of video session
-    - `respondentCustomData` : javascript object: save a js object before the start of video session
+    - `respondentCustomData` : Javascript object: save a js object before the start of video session

-###### One javascript object as single parameter (suggested way)
+###### One Javascript object as single parameter (suggested way)
 Include the following code in the tag *head* of your page

      `